kenji015/WikiSearch/README.md

 # kenji015.github.io/WikiSearch/
 ## WikiSearch

-A Site to search and View Wikipedia Article thru the WikiAPI
+This repository contains a website that accesses published articles on Wikipedia via the WikiAPI and displays them in an integrated browser iFrame